bboc/s3patterns/slides/slides.md

 ![right,fit](img/circle/facilitator.png)

-The facilitator facilitates all meeting formats, e.g.
+The facilitator supports the circle in developing their interactions and is responsible for making sure all meetings and workshops are facilitated and evaluated, e.g.

+* governance meeting
+* retrospectives
+* daily standups
+* planning and review or coordination meeting

+Often the actual facilitation is shared between several circle members.

+---

+## Role: S3 Facilitator (cont.)

+The facilitator should make themselves familiar with the following formats:

+* rounds
 * proposal forming
 * consent decision making
 * selections to roles
-* retrospectives
+* meeting evaluation
-* daily standups
+* resolving objections
-* planning and review

-Often the role of the facilitator is shared between several circle members.

 ---